arthurhovhannisyan31/rpsls/Readme.md

 For purposes of development were implemented custom bash scrips with informative output to console.

 ## CI
-For purposes of continuos intergration used GitHub CI API.
+For purposes of continuous integration used GitHub CI API.
 Please take a look at [configuration files](.github/workflows), will you have any suggestions or question please feel free to reach me.